 13 Little Britain, EC1, London, United Kingdom where they had an evangelical conversion

 The upper storey of this building was the meeting place of York Methodists from 1753 to 1759.
 John Wesley, Charles Wesley and George Whitefield preached here on several occasions during that time.
 The actual room which the Methodists occupied was destroyed by fire and replaced by the present room about the year 1880.

 On this site John & Charles Wesley first preached in Cork and here stood the 2nd Methodist Chapel built in Ireland (1752) John Wesley made his last visit here 1789

-Mercy Hospital, Grenville Place, Cork, Ireland where he preached
+Mercy Hospital, Grenville Place, Cork, Ireland where they preached

 West Street Chapel 1700 leased by Methodists 1743-1798.
 WMHS John and Charles Wesley preached here frequently

-24 West Street, WC2, London, United Kingdom where he preached
+24 West Street, WC2, London, United Kingdom where they preached

 This tablet is erected to the glory of God in commemoration of the Evangelical Conversion of the Rev. John Wesley, M.A., on May 24, 1738.
 (This site of the meeting room of the Religious Society was probably 28 Aldersgate Street).
 And of the Rev. Charles Wesley, M.A., on May 21, 1738.
 The site of the house is near St Batholomew's Hospital.
 (No12 Little Britain).
 Erected by the International Methodist Historical Union.
 May 24 1926.

-Aldersgate Street, London, United Kingdom where he was
+Aldersgate Street, London, United Kingdom where they was